MarcoGorelli/pandoc_resume/markdown/resume.md

 * [Volunteer maintainer](https://github.com/orgs/pandas-dev/people) since Jan 2020, have reviewed 60+ pull requests

+* Hosted pandas sprint at [PyData Festival Amsterdam](https://amsterdam.pydata.org/), where I mentored 15 attendees.
+Over the day, they submitted 20 pull requests - for many, this was their first ever open source contribution!

 * Added new method [`DataFrame.to_markdown`](https://github.com/pandas-dev/pandas/pull/30350), which was featured in the [v1.0.0 release notes](https://pandas.pydata.org/docs/whatsnew/v1.0.0.html)

 * Fixed dozens of bugs, click [here](https://github.com/pandas-dev/pandas/pulls?q=is%3Apr+is%3Amerged+author%3Amarcogorelli) for full list of merged pull requests